anfelipecb/conflict-prediction-ml/milestones/milestone2.md

 #### Methodology for data cleaning, integration and features:

-For Nigeria, we aim to divide the cotinent in grids of 50km x 50km, inside of which we would count the points of conflict to classify them as 'conflict' or 'no conflict' for an specific year.
+For Africa, we aim to divide the cotinent in grids of 50km x 50km, inside of which we would count the points of conflict to classify them as 'conflict' or 'no conflict' for an specific year.
 Environmental and socioeconomic features from the auxiliary datasets will be aggregated within these grid cells.
 To enhance our feature set, we will extract two aditional features:

 1. the year-over-year change in nighttime light intensity, serving as a proxy for economic development or decline.
 2. the anomalies in temperature measured as temperature abnormally high or low (1 std deviation from long term trend)